-During FY2020, the Directors had received updates on regulatory changes to the Catalist Rules, amendments to the Companies Act (Chapter 50) of Singapore (the "Companies Act") and changes to the accounting standards.
+During FY2021, the Directors had received updates on regulatory changes to the Catalist Rules and changes to the accounting standards.
 The Directors had also received appropriate training to develop the necessary skills in facilitating the discharge of their duties.
-Currently, three of the Directors are members of the Singapore Institute of Directors ("SID").
+Currently, one of the Directors is a member of the Singapore Institute of Directors ("SID").

-Briefings, updates and trainings for Directors in FY2020 include the following:
+Briefings, updates and trainings for Directors in FY2021 include the following:

-- The external auditors, briefed the AC members on developments in accounting and governance standards; - The Company Secretary briefed the Board on the regulatory changes to the Catalist Rules, amendments to the Companies Act and the Code of Corporate Governance 2018; - The General Managers updated the Board at each Board meeting on business and strategic developments; - The Management highlighted to the Board the salient issues as well as the risk management considerations which might impact the Group's businesses and/or operations; and - Three Directors had also attended appropriate courses, conferences and seminars including programmes run by the SID.
+- The external auditors briefed the AC members on developments in accounting and governance standards; - The Company Secretary briefed the Board on the regulatory changes to the Catalist Rules; - The Division Heads updated the Board at each Board meeting on business and strategic developments; - The Management highlighted to the Board the salient issues as well as the risk management considerations which might impact the Group's businesses and/or operations; and - Directors had also attended appropriate courses, conferences and seminars including programmes run by the SID.